- Category: Uncategorized

 The Marinette & Menominee Amateur Radio Club (501c3 Corp.) is an ARRL club chartered in 1949, with a club call of W8PIF.
 Our membership currently stands at 50.

-Meetings are the second Thursday of each month at NWTC in Marinette at 7:00 PM.
+The September meeting is at LE Jones, 1200 34th Avenue, Menominee MI at 7:00 PM on Thursday, September 12.
 All are welcome to attend, especially if you are interested in becoming licensed!

-HAM BREAKFAST every 2nd Sat.
-9am at George Webbs just south of Peshtigo off of Hwy 41.
+HAM BREAKFAST every 2nd Saturday of the month; 9 AM at George Webbs Eagle Express off U.S. Hwy 41 south of Peshtigo.
 We have our own private room.
 Come and join us.

 KANDY NET - Join us every Sunday night at 7 PM for the W8PIF Kandy Net on the 147.000 repeater for club news, local info, and general rag chewing!